hyperledger-labs/documentation-template/docs/index.md

 # Introduction

-This repository contains a template that will allow you to quickly bring up a documentation site for Hyperledger _Project_.
+This repository contains a template that will allow you to quickly bring up a documentation site for Hyperledger _PROJECT_.
 In general, the template provides suggested topics that should be covered in your documentation; however, you can always add/remove content to fit the needs of the project.

 The following changes need to be done to update the documentation for your project.